mike-trewartha/NetDAC/README.md

 ---

-**NetDAC** - Professional network device forensics for incident responders and digital investigators.
+**NetDAC** - A network device forensic artifact collector for incident responders and digital investigators.